MassTransit/MassTransit/doc/source/configuration/locations.rst

 The short answer is: Configure it when you are configuring your IoC Container.

-Configuring MassTransit in a Console Application / Windowws Service
+Configuring MassTransit in a Console Application / Windows Service
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 I typically do this inside of the methods that build up my IoC container